bitovi/academy/src/docker/3-writing-a-dockerfile/writing-a-dockerfile.md

 CMD npm start
 ```

-Let's break down each line.
+Let’s break down each line.
 ## FROM instruction
 The `FROM` instruction is the first line of any Dockerfile.
 It sets the base image to be used as a starting point for all other instructions.
 Using base images allows deferring: